-Machinery and equipment import/export guide for New Zealand
+Machinery and equipment import/export guide for the Philippines

 If you’ve considered launching a machinery and equipment import/export business, here’s where to start.

-New Zealand’s machinery export market was worth $1.88 billion in 2016, while the import market hit $7.83 billion.
+The Philippines’ machinery export market was worth US$317 million in 2019, while the import market hit US$607 million, representing a significant part of Philippine trade.
 You can be in on that profit by starting your own trading company.
 From motors and generators, to farm and garden equipment, to centrifugal pumps – machines keep the world moving.
 You can build a thriving machinery and equipment business that facilitates trade around the world.

 Types of import/export businesses

 There are three basic types of import/export businesses.
 Starting out, it’s a good idea to pursue the one that most interests you.

 Export management company

 An export management company (EMC) helps a company export its machines and equipment.
 It manages the details of hiring distributors, developing marketing materials and preparing shipping logistics.